zpqiu/vuepress-homepage/docs/README.md

 ## About Me

 I am Zhaopeng Qiu (邱昭鹏), a Senior Researcher in [Jarvis Lab](https://jarvislab.tencent.com/) of Tencent.
 I obtained Master in Computer Software and Theory from Peking University in 2018, under supervision of Prof. Yasha Wang.
-Before that, I obtained B.Sc in Software Engineering from Beihang University (BUAA) in 2014.
+Before that, I obtained Bachelor in Software Engineering from Beihang University (BUAA) in 2014.
 My research works are focused on recommendation, NLP, and medical data mining.

 <!-- ## News